tytydraco/yessleep/out/I_found_a_strange_painting_outside_of_my_apartment_door.md

 I just found a strange painting outside of my door

 Yesterday I found a painting outside of my door.
 To be honest, its fairly amateurish.
-Still, something about rather troubles me.
+Still, something about it rather troubles me.

 It depicts a forest at night.
 In the centre of the image is a naked man with the head of a goat.
 He's holding up one finger, as if pointing at the swirling spirals that I assume are meant to represent stars.
 There is a red symbol of some kind in the middle of his furry forehead.
 Nude men and women dance around him, albeit their faces and bodies are horrible distorted; twisted and mutilated beyond anything that human physiology would permit.
 Tatooed on the goat mans left arms were the words "Lux niger revelare".